 Lucknam Park Hotel and Spa is a country house hotel near the beautiful city of Bath, on the edge of the Cotswolds set in acres of listed parkland.

-Our room, (a “Grand Suite” called Apricot), was one of 42 rooms on offer and was situated at the front of the building, with a vista that included the driveway and ran across the entire front of the property.
+Our room (a “Grand Suite” called Apricot) was one of 42 rooms on offer and was situated at the front of the building, with a vista that included the driveway and ran across the entire front of the property.
 These views are simply breathtaking, especially first thing in the morning when the dew is catching the sun.
-I peered into a few more rooms and found the ones to the back of the building to be much darker and less appealing, hence would recommend booking a “Grande Suite” and requesting a view to the driveway.
+I peered into a few more rooms and found the ones to the back of the building to be much darker and less appealing.
+Hence I would recommend booking a “Grande Suite” and requesting a view to the driveway.

 3. Whatley Manor Hotel & Spa

-Executive Chef, Niall Keating gained a coveted Michelin Star within one year of taking on the role at Whatley Manor, and his passion and creativity have reinvigorated all of the dining experiences at Whatley Manor.
-Breakfast here is good and brought to the table rather than served as a buffet, with a menu of pastries, cereals and plenty of cooked options such as eggs Benedict.
+Executive Chef Niall Keating gained a coveted Michelin Star within one year of taking on the role at Whatley Manor.
+His passion and creativity have reinvigorated all of the dining experiences at Whatley Manor.
+Breakfast here is good and brought to the table rather than served as a buffet, with a menu of pastries, cereals, and plenty of cooked options such as eggs Benedict.